 The draft curriculum purports to help students "gain the essential knowledge and skills to shape their future with wisdom, prudence, and hope" (Alberta Education, 2020a, p.3).
 Despite this, there are no organizing ideas, guiding questions, or learning outcomes that build understanding towards living in a globalized world, nor opportunities for students to engage in critical thinking and analysis of current global issues.
 Using a simple keyword search demonstrates the lack of attention to GCE, with the term 'global citizenship' completely omitted from the draft.
-Further, the singular use of the word 'global' is found in grades 5 and 6, as students explore the economic strength of Canada and the USA in relation to the global economy.
+Moreover, the singular use of the word 'global' is only found in grades 5 and 6, as students explore the economic strength of Canada and the USA in relation to the global economy.

 As emphasized by UNESCO, a critical component of global citizenship education is to "develop an understanding of global governance structures, rights and responsibilities, global issues and connections between global, national and local systems and processes" (UNESCO, 2015, p.16).
-The topic of governance structures, rights, and responsibilities do emerge in 5th and 6th grade, as students explore the historical development of Indigenous governance structures, as well as those of Canada and the USA.
+The topics of governance structures, rights, and responsibilities do emerge in 5th and 6th grade, as students explore the historical development of Indigenous governance structures, as well as those of Canada and the USA.
 However, clearly missing is any understanding of these within current global governance systems, the role of the United Nations, or the importance of global cooperation.
 Furthermore, students in grade 1 are asked to explore migration due to "natural disasters and their impact: famine, wars, disease, drought, floods and fires," but only in relation to ancient civilizations (Alberta Education, 2021, p.8).
-As the draft curriculum deals with key global topics, but only in a historical context, it fails to deliver the foundational knowledge and information necessary to prepare students for success in a modern, globalized world.
+But this could be an opportunity to highlight contemporary global issues and Canada's involvement in humanitarian and international development action.
+As the draft curriculum deals with key global topics only in a historical context, it fails to deliver the foundational knowledge and information necessary to prepare students for success in a modern, globalized world.